 Any change can create conflict but every change and subsequent conflict can also create an opportunity for improvements and development.
 This includes making transitions in our lives from one set of circumstances or from one group of people to another.

-Environmental changes, such as the pandemic, also cause a significant number of changes in the way we live and work.
+Environmental changes can also cause a significant number of changes in the way we live and work.
 This can make us feel like we are being forced to make choices from a range of options that we don’t really want.

-If you’re experiencing conflict in your social bubble, it likely stems from differences between you in one or more of these areas.
+If you’re experiencing conflict, it likely stems from differences between you in one or more of these areas.
 Consider what positive steps you could take to bridge these gaps, so that each of you has your needs met and so you can maintain your relationships.